aravindnathan02/whatsapp-chat-analytics/README.md

 ## Overview

-This project provides an in-depth analysis of WhatsApp chat data, offering insights into message trends, most active users, word frequency, sentiment analysis, and more.
-It allows users to visualize and interpret chat histories, helping uncover valuable conversation patterns.
+This project provides a comprehensive analysis of WhatsApp chat data, utilizing various techniques such as data parsing, exploratory data analysis (EDA), sentiment analysis, emoji sentiment analysis, and advanced natural language processing with BERT.
+The goal is to extract meaningful insights from chat interactions and understand user engagement patterns.

 ---

 ## Dataset

-- **Source:** Whatsapp Chat data
+- **Source:** Whatsapp Chat export  files (in `.txt` format).
 - **Features:** Timestamp, Sender, Message
 - **Note:** This repository has no dataset for privacy purposes.